Mediation: Should I Use It?

 Mediation takes place with the help of a trained mediator.
 The mediator does not take sides.

-Mediation makes sense when both people are ready to compromise.
-Each person must be trying to reach a reasonable solution in good faith.
+Both people must be ready to compromise.
+You each must try to reach a reasonable solution in good faith.
 Otherwise, it does not work.

-The mediator tries to help you reach a fair solution that works for each person.
-The mediator helps with communication and creates a safe place for you to negotiate.
-S/he works to make sure each person
+The mediator tries to help you reach a fair solution that works for each of you.
+The mediator helps with communication.
+The mediator creates a safe place to negotiate.
+The mediator works to make sure you each

 The mediator does not